Probiotic Foods For Kids: What Parents Need To Know

 • Apples

-1. Serve plenty of fibre-rich foods
+• Offer plenty of fiber-rich foods

-2. Eat the rainbow
+• Eat the rainbow

-Diversity is one of the keys to good gut health, so try to include a wide variety of whole, plant-based foods in your child’s diet including whole grains, fruits, vegetables and lean proteins.
+Diversity is one of the keys to good gut health, so try to include a wide variety of whole, plant-based foods in your child’s diet, including whole grains, fruits, vegetables and lean proteins.

-3. Add some good bacteria
+• Add some good bacteria

-Probiotic foods provide a natural source of probiotics.
-Yoghurt with live cultures is a great place to start and is generally accepted by most kids.
+Yogurt with live cultures is a great place to start and is generally accepted by most kids.
 If you need a dairy-free option, try a plant-based yoghurt with live cultures.

 See the above ‘probiotic foods for kids’ section for information on how to identify a probiotic food.

-4. Feed the good bacteria
+• Feed the good bacteria

 Include prebiotic foods to feed beneficial bacteria such as oats, legumes, onions, garlic, asparagus and cooked and cooled pasta, rice and potato.

-6. Plenty of water
+• Plenty of water

 Adequate hydration is essential for good digestion in kids and is part of creating the ideal environment for a healthy gut microbiome.